pete-hayes/netskope-client-msi-wizard/README.md

-# Netskope Client MSI Parameter Wizard
+# Netskope Client MSI Wizard

 A simple HTML/JavaScript-based wizard to help generate installation commands for the Netskope Client MSI package on Windows.
 It's designed as a convenience tool for IT administrators who need to assemble parameters quickly and reliably.